d13sl0w/VehicleDetection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+For each positive result, I incremented the corresponding space in my heatmap by one.
+After passing all windows through for a frame, I thresholded the frame at a medium single-digit integer, which I tuned purely empirically.
+I then pushed this new heatmap into a quasi-lowpass filter with the previous rolling average heatmap (it's parameter alpha was, again, tuned empirically), and finally, I took a last minute cut, throwing away any newly introduced, low intensities.
+I then passed this final composite map into `scipy.ndimage.measurements.label()` which conveniently yielded me labels and patches corresponding to raised intensities.
+I then assumed each blob corresponded to a vehicle (if continued, I had had some conversation with classmates about mixed results in using particle filters to main individuality of adjacent vehicles (next semester, maybe?!).
+I finally wrote bounding boxes to the image via OpenCV's rectangles.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: